gopichakradhar/quiz-app/README.md

 │   ├── index.js          // Entry point that renders the App component
 │   └── index.css         // Additional global styles for the React app
 ├── package.json          // Project metadata and dependencies
-└── README.md             // This README file
+└── README.md             // This file
 ```

 ## Setup Instructions